Published Oct 12, 2022

 Feeling lonely from time to time is a normal component of the human condition.
 However, prolonged bouts of loneliness can lead to a number of health issues, both physical and mental.
 Human connection is vital to one’s quality of life.

-This article will discuss strategies for coping with loneliness as an older adult specifically as well as general information about loneliness and tips to overcome loneliness.
+This article will discuss strategies for coping with loneliness as an older adult, specifically, as well as general information about and tips to manage loneliness.

 a woman with gray hair sitting on a bed